 Watch live view of Buckingham Palace after King Charles cancer diagnosis announced

-Watch a live view of Buckingham Palace on Monday 5 February following the announcement that King Charles III has been diagnosed with a form of cancer.
+Watch a live view of Buckingham Palace on Tuesday (6 February) after King Charles announced he has been diagnosed with cancer.

-The palace confirmed the disease, which is not prostate cancer, was discovered while the King was being treated in hospital for an enlarged prostate.
+The announcement on Monday came after the monarch, 75, underwent surgery for an enlarged prostate last month.

-A source close to the Duke of Sussex said he is to fly to the UK in the coming days to see his father and has spoken to Charles about his diagnosis.
+Prince William is expected to shoulder some of his father’s responsibilities as he resumes official engagements this week, while Prince Harry will travel to the UK to see Charles in the coming days, a source close to the Duke of Sussex has said.

 Join our commenting forum